 And just.like.that, you inhabit a colorless existence – alone, homeless, scared, cold and placed on a never ending treadmill at a speed that your heart hasn’t built up the strength or endurance yet to sprint.

-For me, writing this blog is my definition of vulnerability.
+For me, writing this blog is the most vulnerable I can be.
 I find that the more I share, the more connection, meaning and healing is manifested.
 And where there is meaning and connection… judgement, disconnection, re-traumatization and destructive patterns are no longer able to survive.

 Remember: weeds don’t need anything to grow; they’ll grow through the f*cking concrete without a drop of water.
 The most rare, fragrant and beautiful flowers need consistent attention and nourishment.